Tommaso Coletti

-Tommaso Coletti (born 9 May 1984) is an Italian footballer who plays for Bisceglie as a central midfielder.
+Tommaso Coletti (born 9 May 1984) is an Italian football manager of Italian Serie C/C club Calcio Foggia 1920 and former football player as central midfielder.

 Club career

 Born in Canosa di Puglia, Coletti spent the vast majority of his career playing for Serie C1 clubs, before signing with Serie C2 side Teramo in August 2012.
 After being an important midfield unit for Teramo he moved to Serie B side Brescia in the following year.

 On 7 September Coletti made his division debut, starting in a 1–1 home draw against Novara; his first goal came on 12 October, netting his side's last of a 2–2 draw at Spezia.

 On 27 June 2015, he was signed by Foggia for free.

 On 25 August 2019, he joined Serie D club Cerignola.
 On 24 August 2021, he moved to Bisceglie.